 Whether it’s fat loss or muscle building, lifting weights should be the starting point.

-Richard assessed my ability on the first session and ensured that we carried out each move with close to perfect technique with the correct weight.
+My trainer assessed my ability on the first session and ensured that we carried out each move with close to perfect technique with the correct weight.
 He was fully aware of how I was performing in each session and knew when to increase the weight further.

 Would you recommend U.P. and why?